 To infer the relative differences between two graphs in a Bayesian formulation, it is intuitive to place a prior on the the differences of two graphs $\theta_{i,j}=E^{(1)}_{i,j}-E^{(1)}_{i,j}$, for every $i<j$.
-Since the difference $\theta_{i,j}$ is binary, either $0$ (no difference) or $1$ (difference), an example~\citep{mitra2016bayesian} is to place a Bernoulli distribution $Ber(\pi)$ on $\theta_{i,j}$, $i<j$ where $\pi$ follows Beta distribution, specifying the tendency of being different on two graphs.
+Since the difference $\theta_{i,j}$ is binary, either $0$ (no difference) or $1$ (difference), \citep{mitra2016bayesian} placed a Bernoulli prior distribution ${\rm Ber}(\pi)$ on $\theta_{i,j}$, $i<j$ where $\pi$ follows a Beta distribution, specifying the tendency of being different on two graphs.